*this article was written before COVID-19 social distancing restrictions

 1.Preparation is key.

-2.Be prepared to answer behavioural based style questions so with examples.
+2.Have examples on hand.
 The STAR method is used by most interviewers so you will need to respond by discussing the specific situation, task, action, and result of the situation you are describing.

 3.Think of a question that shows you understand the Company and the role you at applying for.